Jwill1551/sneakySnake/README.md

 # Snake Game
 =================

 This is a snake game that requires the user to consume apples so that the snake may increase, and as the snake increases if the snake touches it's self the game will end.
-To control the game the user must the up, right, down, and left arrow ketys to move the snake.
+To control the game the user must use the up, right, down, and left arrow keys to move the snake.

 ## Features